Westbrook/blog/styling.md

 </details>
 ```

 It's not immediately clear from just looking at it, but if you inspect [this demo](https://webcomponents.dev/edit/eQFFNYrcjIYdqm2LXyqA) (with "Show user agent shadow DOM" toggled on in your Chrome DevTools) a better picture of the various APIs at play here will become available.
 First, as you toggle the details open and closed by clicking on the `<summary>` elements, you'll see the `open` attribute hung off of the `<details>` element maintaining the state of the visibility of the extended content.
 The majority of the content of the element is also applied as light DOM so that it can be styled from the outside.
 This light DOM will serve to allow custom elements to present content while `:not(:defined)`; before they've been upgraded.
 Inspect a little deeper and the use of multiple slots to project the `<summary>` and "content" into different parts of the shadow DOM.
-Dive into the `<summary>` element and you'll see decorative DOM structured as pseudo-elements so that they can be addressed with styles, all the while giving it a sensible default from which to start.
+Dive into the `<summary>` element and you'll see decorative DOM structured at pseudo-elements so that they can be addressed with styles, all the while giving it a sensible default from which to start.
 Just about the only thing that it _doesn't_ do is apply default styling on slotted content, which can be something to learn from in and of itself.
 So, let's get into copying!

 Of course, to style a `LitElement` to begin with you need to know how to build one.
 We'll take a quick look at how our `<custom-details>` element will come together next, but if you want to make sure you've been fully primed on creating a `LitElement`, check out Benny Powers' great post ["Let's Build Web Components!
 Part 5: LitElement(https://dev.to/bennypowers/lets-build-web-components-part-5-litelement-906).
 And, if that's not enough for you, flex your coding muscles over these [Open Web Components code labs](https://open-wc.org/guides/developing-components/codelabs/#lit-html--lit-element-basics).
-When you're ready, you can start from the `npm init @open-wc` command to get all the project strucure you might need to follow along locally, or just read on and fork from the various webcomponents.dev demos we'll be working from along the way.

 ## Let's buid a <custom-details> element!

-Did you get a good enough introduction to the `<details>` element above?
+Did you get a good enough intro to the `<details>` element above?
 Well, I hope so, because you're officially running QA on our brand new [`<custom-details>` implementation](https://webcomponents.dev/edit/L0gbywmSINP3KweL4Otc):

 ```javascript
 import { LitElement, html, property, css, query } from 'lit-element';